Sikh diaspora

 Map showing world Sikh population areas and historical migration patterns (est. 2004).

 The Sikh diaspora is the modern Sikh migration from the traditional area of the Punjab region of South Asia.
 Sikhism is a religion native to this region.
 The Sikh diaspora is largely a subset of the Punjabi diaspora.
+Due to ongoing Sikh migrations from the Punjabi homeland, the religion is widespread across the globe, with diasporic communities having been established and growing in Asia, East Africa, Europe, and North America.

 The diaspora is commonly accepted to have begun after the fall of the Sikh Empire in 1849 and the empire's subsequent annexation into British India.
 The onset of the Sikh diaspora is represented by Duleep Singh, the last emperor of the Sikhs, who was forced into exile by the British.
 Starting with this event, the rate of Sikh migration from Punjab has remained high and included a number of international destinations.

+Emigration out of Punjab abroad was historically mostly confined to the Doaba region and parts of Ludhiana and Moga districts of the Malwa region but has since become a pan-Punjabi phenomenon.

 Religion

 With more than 25 million worldwide, Sikhs are adherents of the fifth-largest religion in the world.
 The 2011 Indian census reported approximately 20 million Sikhs living in India.
 Of these, 16 million, or 76% of all Indian Sikhs, live in the northern state of Punjab, where they form 58% of the population.
 Substantial communities of Sikhs also live in the Indian states and union territories of Haryana, Rajasthan, Uttar Pradesh, Delhi, Himachal Pradesh, Maharashtra, Bihar, Uttarakhand, and Jammu and Kashmir.
 The states of Maharastra and Bihar are home to the two important Sikh Takht of Hazur Sahib and Patna Sahib, respectively.
 The Canadian province of British Columbia was home to close to 300,000 Sikhs as of 2011.